Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 **Inference Configuration** .

-**Note:** if you want to observe the environment during training, you can adjust the **Inference Configuration** settings to use a larger window and a timescale closer to 1:1.
+**Note:** if you want to observe the environment during training, you can adjust the **Training Configuration** settings to use a larger window and a timescale closer to 1:1.
 Be sure to set these parameters back when training in earnest;
 otherwise, training can take a very long time.